kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_service_execution/_index.md

    * The artifact has `branch-coverage` evidence.
      This evidence was also reported with a call to the `kosli` CLI in exactly the same way, right after the tests passed and the coverage stats were generated.
-   * The artifact started deploying to `aws-beta` on 22nd August 11:37:17 CEST, and to `aws-prod` just over one minute later.
+   * The artifact was deployed to `aws-beta` on 22nd August 11:37:17 CEST, and to `aws-prod` just over one minute later.
      Again, a call to the `kosli` CLI reported this just before the actual terraform deployments.
      The `runner` service uses [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment);